-Spain is a fascinating country that owns the tradition of possessing two surnames.
-The first one is that of the father’s and the second one is the mother’s surname.
-There are more interesting facts about Spain that you may or may not be aware of.
-Let us take a peep at some more interesting facts about Spain that will get us through its heart and soul.
+Spain is a fascinating country that has the tradition of possessing two surnames.
+The first one is that of the father and the second one is the mother’s surname.
+There are many interesting facts about Spain that you may or may not be aware of.

 It has the fifth major population in Europe Spain and houses 47 million people.
 If the start to finish of Spain is measured including the Canary Islands and the Spanish territories along the North African coastline, it will come up to 506,000 square kilometers.